docker/docs/datacenter/ucp/2.2/guides/admin/configure/add-labels-to-cluster-nodes.md

 ![](../../images/add-constraint-to-service.png)

-From here, you can add or remove deployment constraints, too.
+You can add or remove deployment constraints on this page.

 ## Where to go next